 Real Weddings Milton Keynes: Ellie and Darryl’s travel-themed wedding

-These newlyweds shared their love of travel on their stylish big day.
+These newlyweds shared their love of travel on their stylish big day by having a travel-themed wedding.
 Our WED2B Real Weddings feature reveals more…

 Ellie and Darryl met at work, when Darryl was Ellie’s team leader.
 “There were no feelings to begin with, but a bit of banter and chat and we started to fall for each other,” she says.
 “Our first official date was at the cinema.
 Plus, we’d had a couple of nights out with friends before that, which is where the attraction really started to grow.
 I think we were seeing each other for about six weeks before he asked me to be his girlfriend.”

 A proposal on the trip of a lifetime

 "We both dreamed of travelling and we talked about it from the beginning of the relationship,” says Ellie.
 “Three years in, and on the trip of a lifetime to Australia and New Zealand, Darryl proposed to me.
 We were at Uluru during the last few days of the trip.
 It was absolutely beautiful and such a lovely memory to treasure.”

 Shopping for the perfect crepe wedding dress

 Ellie found her dream dress at WED2B’s Milton Keynes’ store.
 “I had a great experience,” says Ellie.
 “Other brides told me that I would probably come out with a dress that was completely different to the one I thought I wanted, but the opposite happened!"

 "I picked four dresses in total, one of each style, but I always knew I wanted a sheath gown.
 The minute I walked into the dressing room I saw Henri, a crepe wedding dress, and couldn’t stop staring at it.
 This was my first choice, the first dress I tried on and the dress I eventually took home!
 It was absolutely stunning and my seamstress couldn’t believe what great value it was.”